WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.28
+## Changed in v2024.29

+* Added a bunch of Vanilla rares and loot that were re-added back in 10.1.7
-* Fix an issue in classic / cataclysm when showing loot windows on popups
+* Fix an issue in classic / cataclysm when showing popups for mobs with loot